Identify As A Human Does: A Pathfinder of Next-Generation Anti-Cheat Framework for First-Person Shooter Games: Experiments

 \subsection{Robustness to Cheat Evolution}

 Although anti-cheat measures are often opaque to prevent circumvention, cheat developers treat them as black boxes, adapting and camouflaging their cheats on a timely basis to evade detection. \textit{Cheat evolution} refers to the diminishing effectiveness of specific anti-cheat over time.
-Commercially used anti-cheat methods (e.g., signature or process detection, driver scanning, etc.) are susceptible to this evolution since they target specific cheats.
-However, \sys starts the analysis from the behavior, thus cheaters should appear data-level distinctions mentioned in \autoref{sec:CT}.
+Commercially used anti-cheat methods are susceptible to this evolution (explained in \autoref{sec:AC_flaws}).
+However, \sys starts the analysis from the behavior, thus cheaters must appear the data-level distinctions mentioned in \autoref{sec:CT}.
 Hence, no matter how the cheats adapt, as long as the cheaters still want to gain unfair advantages, it is hard to bypass the detection of \sys.
-To address \textbf{RQ.4}, we test \sys's robustness to cheat evolution using the \textit{Aimbot} dataset, divided into partitions (40 \textit{matches} each).
+To address \textbf{RQ.4}, we test \sys's robustness to cheat evolution using the \textit{Aimbot} dataset.
 Classified through date, the dataset is divided into partitions (40 \textit{matches} per partition).
-The reason for selecting the \textit{Aimbot} dataset is that during its collection window, an official mass ban on aimbots took place (at the 10th partition), and the cheats are usually updated within a few days after such an incident. \autoref{fig:robust_val} and \autoref{fig:robust_test} demonstrate the ablated performances of subsets under different metrics of \sys across different numbers of partitions for training.
-According to the average ban duration of the official manual inspections in \autoref{tb:remedy}, approximately three sequestration ban cycles have passed during the collection window, and at least two ban cycles after the mass ban occurred.
+The training and validation are performed on all data up to the current partition.
+We compared its performance on the same test set with different partitions’ trained models.
+The reason for selecting the \textit{Aimbot} dataset is that during its collection window, an official mass ban on \textit{aimbots} took place (at the 10th partition), and the cheats are usually updated within a few days after such an incident. \autoref{fig:robust_val} and \autoref{fig:robust_test} demonstrate the ablated performances of subsets under different metrics of \sys across different numbers of partitions for training.
+According to the average ban duration of the official bans in \autoref{tb:remedy}, approximately three sequestration ban cycles have passed during the collection window, and at least two ban cycles after the mass ban occurred.
+This offers more than enough time for cheat to evolve.
 The ablated results of \sys on both sets have been fluctuating to maintain within a small range over partitions (time) and with the cheat evolution.
+This indicates even without using the latter models of partitioned samples after the mass ban, \sys’s performance remains stable on the test set before and after the mass ban occurred.
 Besides, in \autoref{fig:bancycle}, we observe the effectiveness of \sys has not continuously decreased over time on both datasets (we separated and extended the collection windows in \textit{Wallhack} dataset for further proof).
-Thus, both of the results indicate \sys is robust to cheat evolution.
+Thus, both experiments indicate \sys is robust to cheat evolution.